Why You Should Opt for Responsive Web Design

-Media Queries Media Queries are the part of the CSS that check for criteria (like the screen being a certain width) and then apply rules only when those criteria are met.
+Media Queries are the part of the CSS that check for criteria (like the screen having a certain width) and then apply rules only when those criteria are met.

-Here, if the screen is below 400px wide ( max -width: 400px ) then the body background colour rule will be override the one set earlier in the stylesheet and change it to red.
+Here, if the screen is below 400px wide ( max-width: 400px ) then the body background colour rule will override the one set earlier in the stylesheet and change it to red.

 If the screen is above 400px wide then rule inside the media query is ignored.

-The syntax can look a little confusing because the media query opens and closes with curly brackets which looks like a CSS rule.
+The syntax could be a little confusing because the media query opens and closes with curly brackets which looks like a CSS rule.